 We'll have more with Greg Jarrett, Sarah Carter, David Schoen, and we'll be getting to your call.

-Senator Rampall just back from Russia.
+Senator Ram Paul just back from Russia.

 He'll tell us about the meetings that he had.

-Uh that more as we continue the Sean Hannity show.
+That more as we continue the Sean Hannity show.

 He is, I think, the most divisive president we've ever had in the Oval Office.

-I think there's a big question, first of all, in terms of those who are on Mr. Trump's national security team, whether they can continue to serve in good conscience, an individual who basically betrayed his nation.
+I think there's a big question, first of all, in terms of those who are on Mr. Trump's national security team, whether they can continue to serve in good conscience an individual who basically betrayed his nation.

 What Mr. Trump did yesterday was to betray the women and men of the FBI, the CIA, NSA, and others, and to betray the American public.